James F. Conant: Philosophical work

 Since the mid 1990s Conant, together with Cora Diamond has advanced a “resolute reading” of Wittgenstein's early work which seeks to expose neglected underlying continuities between the philosopher's early and later approaches to philosophy, especially between his early Tractatus Logico-Philosophicus and his later Philosophical Investigations.
 Conant has contributed to other areas in the history of analytic philosophy, writing particularly about the work of Gottlob Frege, of Rudolf Carnap, as well as about the relation between the views of both of these figures and those of Wittgenstein.
-A related theme running throughout Conant's work is the relation between the ideas of Immanuel Kant, and the Kantian tradition more broadly, and the analytic tradition.
+A related theme running throughout Conant's work is the relation between the ideas of Immanuel Kant, and the post-Kantian German tradition more broadly, and the anglophone analytic tradition.

 A recurring topic throughout Conant’s work is also that of philosophical skepticism.
 In this connection, he has drawn a distinction between two varieties of skepticism, which he calls “Cartesian skepticism” and “Kantian skepticism” respectively.
+He has also published detailed readings of Kant’s Transcendental Deduction of the Categories of the Understanding and a critique of what he terms the “layer-cake conception of human mindedness.”

 In 2020, Harvard University Press published the 1100-page volume The Logical Alien: Conant and His Critics, edited by Sofia Miguens.
-The volume gathers Conant’s 1991 article The Search for Logically Alien Thought with reflections on it by eight philosophers: Jocelyn Benoist, Matthew Boyle, Martin Gustafsson, Arata Hamawaki, Adrian Moore, Barry Stroud, Peter Sullivan, and Charles Travis — followed by Conant’s responses to them.
+The volume gathers Conant’s 1991 article The Search for Logically Alien Thought with reflections on it by eight philosophers: Jocelyn Benoist, Matthew Boyle, Martin Gustafsson, Arata Hamawaki, Adrian Moore, Barry Stroud, Peter Sullivan, and Charles Travis, followed by Conant’s responses to them.

+His Norton anthology, co-edited with Jay Elliott, on The Analytic Tradition is used in introductory and advanced courses on the history of analytic philosophy.

+Conant is also known for his work on philosophical aesthetics, which builds on that of the American philosopher Stanley Cavell, with articles on Shakespeare, Kafka, Orwell, and on film aesthetics.

 Awards

 In 2016, Conant was one of three academics from abroad selected to receive Germany’s top international research award, the Alexander von Humboldt Professorship Research Prize.

-In 2012 James Conant received the Humboldt Foundation Anneliese Maier Research Award, a five-year award to promote the internationalisation of the humanities and social sciences in Germany.
+In 2012 Conant received the Humboldt Foundation Anneliese Maier Research Award, a five-year award to promote the internationalisation of the humanities and social sciences in Germany.

 In summer 2011, the Institute of Philosophy of the University of Porto in Portugal hosted a conference titled The Logical Alien at 20, dedicated to the 20th anniversary of the publication of James Conant's paper "The Search for Logically Alien Thought".

+Conant has received several academic distinctions, including the Alexander von Humboldt Professorship (2017–2022) from the Alexander von Humboldt Foundation.
+Other honors include the Neubauer Faculty Project on The Idealism Project (2015–2017), the Lichtenberg-Kolleg Fellowship (2012–2013), and the George Plimpton Adams Prize for Outstanding Dissertation (1990).